- Common Name

 Ecology and Conservation

-Current threats to Magellanic penguins include overfishing of anchovies (a primary food source), habitat destruction and pollution.
+Threats to Magellanic penguins include overfishing of anchovies (a primary food source), habitat destruction and pollution.
 Due to their long migrations to reach their breeding grounds, Magellanic penguins are known to be soaked by oil as they swim through heavily travelled ocean shipping lanes.
+Argentinian legislation passed in 1997 moved oil tanker lanes 40 km further offshore greatly reducing the number of oiled penguins.
+Marine protection zones were also established along coastlines to protect Magellanic breeding and foraging activities.

 2011.
 "Spheniscus magellanicus" (On-line).
 IUCN Red List.
 Accessed November 2, 2011 at iucnredlist.org/apps/redlist/details/144812/0.